 The following conditions may cause the lunulae to disappear or be less visible:

-Malnourishment due to extreme diets, medical conditions that affect the body’s ability to absorb nutrients, and eating disorders can cause changes in the nails.
+Malnourishment due to extreme diets, medical conditions that affect the body’s ability to absorb nutrients, and eating disorders can all cause changes in the nails.

 Blood tests can detect many vitamin and mineral deficiencies.
-A doctor can help a person determine what deficiencies they are most vulnerable to, depending on diet, lifestyle, health, and other factors.
+A doctor can help a person determine what deficiencies they are most vulnerable to, depending on diet, lifestyle, overall health, and other factors.

 Vitiligo is a chronic skin condition that causes the skin to lose color, usually in patches.
 This happens when the body attacks melanocytes, the skin cells that give the skin its color.

 Some people with vitiligo may develop nail changes, including a loss of lunulae.
 A 2016 study of 100 people with vitiligo and 100 people without it found that nail changes were common with the disorder.
-However, 13 of those without vitiligo and 13 with vitiligo had no lunulae, suggesting that absence of lunulae may be equally frequent in both groups.
+However, 13 of those without vitiligo and 13 with vitiligo had no lunulae, suggesting that the absence of lunulae may be equally frequent in both groups.

 It happens when the red blood cells that carry iron-rich hemoglobin do not work correctly or when the body does not produce enough red blood cells.
 This causes an oxygen deficiency that can result in paleness, including paleness that makes the lunulae invisible.